jordan4ibanez/Vmacs/README.md

 - Vmacs
 - SBCL SLIME REPL

+figure out how to split vertically proportioned like vscode

 figure out if there's a way to disable region getting removed on shift+tab

 ~~Maybe some sort of linting?~~ (there's nothing)